 Frequently asked questions

-This recipe makes enough chocoalte frosting to frost the following cupcake quantities and cake sizes:
+This recipe makes enough frosting for the following baked goods:

 - 6-inch three layer cake